 If you want door-to-door service from your Paris airport without lugging your car seat with you, we recommend you book a private transfer.
 We have used them in the past after long flights to Europe and they are such an affordable luxury.
 You can prebook an infant car seat and your driver will meet you at the arrival gate.
 Strollers are also acceptable luggage, but factor this in to the size of car you order.

 There are several alternate ways to get to your hotel from the Paris airports including airport buses, shared vans and RER trains.
 For more information on private transfers and the other ways to get from the Paris airports to your hotel, visit Getting from your Paris Airport to your Hotel.

 For our trip, we arrived at the Paris Gare du Nord train station.
 We had just finished a week in London with our baby.
-From here, we took the RER train to a stop near our Airbnb.
+From here, we took the RER train to a stop near our vacation home rental.
 We found this option challenging with luggage and a stroller, but it is another option if you choose to travel without a car seat.